33 Interesting Facts About Afghanistan

 Afghanistan is a mountainous country (Shutterstock)

-32. Afghanistan is by far the world’s largest producer of opium.
-According to the US military, 90% of the world’s heroin is made from opium grown in Afghanistan.
+33. Afghanistan was the world’s largest producer of opium.
+According to the US military, 90% of the world’s heroin was made from opium grown in Afghanistan.
+However, the ruling Taliban banned its cultivation, according to a 2023 UN report.
+It now appears that Myanmar overtakes Afghanistan in the production of opium.

 Every effort has been made to verify these facts about Afghanistan.
 However, if you find an error or have any questions, please contact us.